-Why You Need Vitamin C and Retinol in Your Anti-Aging RoutineApril 18, 2022
+Why You Need Vitamin C and Retinol in Your Anti-Aging RoutineSeptember 18, 2023

 To reduce the appearance of wrinkles, fine lines and other signs of aging, vitamin C and retinol are two key ingredients to keep in your arsenal.
 Vitamin C is known for its brightening benefits, while retinol boosts cell turnover.
-Using both ingredients in your skincare routine can help you achieve a radiant, youthful complexion.
+Using both ingredients in your skincare routine can help you achieve a smoother, more radiant complexion.
 To learn how to safely incorporate them, follow our guide below.

 Benefits of Vitamin C